Vietnam

 .

 Under the new decree, the court has the power to rule over the lawfulness of strikes taken by the local government.
-Employers no longer need to lodge their paperwork with the court; they only need to report to the local authorities and can have the unlawful strike verdict issued within a day.
+Employers no longer need to lodge their paperwork with the court; they only need to report to the local authorities and can have the unlawful strike strike The most common form of industrial action, a strike is a concerted stoppage of work by employees for a limited period of time.
+Can assume a wide variety of forms.

 People dependent on illegal drugs can be held in government detention centres where they are subjected to “labor therapy”.
 A Human Rights Watch (HRW) report condemns the abuses committed in these centres: detention without trial (routinely for as long as four years); beatings with truncheons, electric shocks and being deprived of food and water for infringement of the centre’s rules, including the requirement to work, etc. Some products produced as a result of this forced labour are exported, including to the United States and Europe.
 According to HRW, at the beginning of 2011 about 40,000 people were incarcerated in 123 centres of this type, including children.